LASIK / PRK Surgery in Dallas TX

 On the other hand, PRK only uses the excimer laser to treat the surface of the cornea.

-Both LASIK and PRK are effective in eliminating or dramatically reducing dependence on glasses or contact lenses.
+Both LASIK eye surgery and PRK eye surgery are effective in eliminating or dramatically reducing dependence on glasses or contact lenses.
 Wavefront or Custom LASIK and PRK uses sophisticated imaging of the cornea to achieve the highest quality of vision possible.

 - Over the age of 18 years old

 - Is overall healthy